maroba/findiff/README.md

 * Solve partial differential equations with Dirichlet or Neumann boundary conditions
 * Symbolic representation of finite difference schemes
 * **New in version 0.11**: More comfortable API (keeping the old API available)
+* **New in version 0.12**: Periodic boundary conditions for differential operators and PDEs.

 ## Installation